-Potato cheese onion pasty recipe, beautifully golden and flaky, with a delightful vegetarian filling.
+Potato, Cheese and Onion Pasty made with puff pastry, beautifully golden and flaky, with a delicious vegetarian filling.
 Great as a snack, or even as a light meal with a nice salad on the side.
 The pasties are a great British snack, so popular that is hard not to have one too many.
 Ready from scratch in about 30 minutes or so.

 Quick if, like me, you choose the short cut and buy the puff pastry already rolled up.
 By all means, the puff pastry can be made at home too, but if you haven't got time to spare and just need a quick fix for the tummy rumbling, then this is the way.